LiTransProQA: an LLM-based Literary Translation evaluation metric with Professional Question Answering

 In this paper, we introduce \transpro, a novel LLM-based QA metric specifically designed for evaluating literary translations. \transpro addresses critical shortcomings of existing approaches and achieves substantial performance gains over both finetuned \cometxl and current SOTA metrics.
 Our results show improvements across all 3 test sets, with increases of 0.04 in \kendall, 0.06 in \acceq, and over 15 points in adequacy. \transpro's strong performance with open-source models enhances its accessibility and reduces dependency on proprietary technology, while enabling broader adoption and careful consideration of ethical issues in evaluating copyrighted and culturally sensitive texts.

-\transpro has potentially profound societal impacts as well.
-As a more reliable and nuanced automatic metric, it highlights the intrinsic value of professional human translation, which often excels in capturing creative subtleties and cultural nuances overlooked by literal and homogenized MT outputs.
-In doing so, \transpro can help address the existing bias toward literal translations, supporting recalibration of LLMs toward more human-like literary translation.
+\transpro is designed to better account for aspects of translation quality emphasized in professional human translation, such as creative subtleties and cultural nuances often overlooked by literal and homogenized MT outputs.
+In doing so, \transpro can help mitigate the existing bias toward literal translations and support the recalibration of LLMs toward more human-like literary translation.